raspberrypilearning/physical-computing-guide/pull_up_down.md

 1. The file doesn't need to be marked as executable with `chmod` since this property was copied from the original file.
 You can go ahead and run your code now, remember to use `sudo`:

   `sudo ./pulldown.py`
-1. The text `LOW` should begin scrolling up the screen, when you hold the wires together (close the switch) for a few seconds you'll see the text `HIGH` because you're shorting the pin to 3.3 volts.
-Release the wires (open the switch) and it will return to `LOW` because of the internal pull *down* resistor.
+1. The text `LOW` should begin scrolling up the screen, when you press the button (or connect the wires together) for a few seconds you'll see the text `HIGH` because you're shorting the pin to 3.3 volts.
+Release the button (or disconnect the wires) and it will return to `LOW` because of the internal pull *down* resistor.

   ```
   LOW